yoru-choi/medium-stories-node/stories/How to manage Medium posts in Git as Markdown files/post.md

 1. **Notion Setup**
    First, I set up a **Notion** account to store images (though you can use a different service if you prefer).
+   If you use Notion, you need to set it to publish mode for the image address to have no expiration.
 2. **Create Git Repository**
    Then, I created a new Git repository to keep everything version-controlled.
 3. **Configure VSCode**